Nalla Neram: Production

 Nalla Neram is a remake of the 1971 Hindi film Haathi Mera Saathi, which in turn was adapted from Chinnappa Thevar's own Tamil film Deiva Cheyal (1967) which flopped.
-This film was the last collaboration between Ramachandran and Thevar.
+This film was the sixteenth and final collaboration between Ramachandran and Thevar.
 For the song "Aagattumda Thambi", Ramachandran drove a '58 Chevrolet Impala.

 Soundtrack

 The music was composed by K. V. Mahadevan.